Overview of the FCC’s Healthcare Connect Fund

 - Encourages formation and membership in Consortia to save costs through group purchasing power

 - Non-profit HCPs in rural areas of the U.S. (as defined by the Census Bureau) are eligible for the subsidy.
 All other qualified HCPs must be members of a Consortium that has a minimum of 51% of its locations in rural areas.
+The minimum percentage will increase 5% annually, up to a maximum of 75%, if the program’s funding is oversubscribed in a year.

 Typical uses of the Healthcare Connect Fund